 Every business – big or small – needs regular cash flow to survive.
 By getting a steady income from clients, business owners can pay expenses such as employee salary and utility costs.
 That’s the reason why invoicing plays a vital role in every business operation.
-Without invoices, your business won’t be able to compensate for the products sold or services rendered.
-Your business will take a considerable hit, financially, that will eventually result in bankruptcy.
+Without invoices and knowing what invoice payment terms is, your business won’t be able to compensate for the products sold or services rendered.
+Your business will take a considerable hit, financially, which will eventually result in bankruptcy.

 However, while it may be the core of your business, keep in mind that your invoice will only be as good as your business’ payment terms and conditions.
 Without these provisions, you won’t have a stable flow of processing payments.
 Your terms and conditions cover a wide scale of your payment procedure.
 From your preferred payment method to incentives and penalties, everything will depend on the terms and conditions that you add to your business.